Facilities Management: Extension 2253 or dial (860) 439-2253

 Director of EH&S: Extension 2252 or dial (860) 439-2252

 Campus Safety: 111, 2222 or dial (860) 439-2222

-Note: Notify the Director of EH&S of all spills at ext.
-2252.
+Note: Notify the Director of EH&S of ALL spills.
 The Director of EH&S will determine if the spill is an "Incidental" spill and can be addressed by College employees, or if off-campus resources are required.
-After hours, contact Campus Safety at ext.
-2222, who will call the Director of EH&S.
+After hours, contact Campus Safety.

 - Immediately alert others working in the area.
 Notify supervisor or responsible faculty.

 - If the spill involves a fire or injuries, summon assistance from the New London Fire Department by calling Campus Safety at ext.
 2222 or call 911.